mouseless/baked/unreleased.md

 ## Improvements

-- `DataContainer` header not displated when no inputs exist
+- `DataContainer` header not displayed when no inputs exist

 ## Bugfixes